dantan0/dantan0/README.md

 ### Hi there 👋

-I'm Dan and 💗 coding and tech!
-Currently,
+I'm Dan!

+- 💗 my interests lie in the intersection of math and physics as well as programming
-- 🌱 diving into database systems and exploring computer graphics!
+- 🌱 currently diving into database systems and exploring computer graphics!

 <!--
 **dantan123/dantan123** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.